KEGANCP/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
+Projet Overview
-A data analysis of prior fundraising effectiveness via Kickstarter.
-This analysis will breakdown other Kickstarter campaigns in relation to the project, goals, and launch dates.
+Louise's play "Fever" came close to its fundraising goal in a short period of time.
+Now she'd like to view how other campaigns haved fared.
+Louise is interested in an analysis of prior fundraising effectiveness via Kickstarter.
+This analysis will breakdown other Kickstarter campaigns in relation to their goals, launch dates, and other relevant criteria.